-The storage drive contains a section called Job Storage which is a user-visible filesystem where stored print, stored copy, and stored received faxes are stored/held.
-If the MFP model is an A3 MFP, the storage drive that contains the Job Storage section is the second storage drive which is the HP Secure High-Performance Hard Disk.
-If the storage drive that contains the Job Storage section is eMMC, all jobs in Job Storage are automatically deleted when the HCD is powered off.
-If the storage drive that contains the Job Storage section is the HP Secure High-Performance Hard Disk, all jobs in Job Storage are automatically persisted across power cycles except Personal Jobs, which are a type of stored print job.
+On A4 MFP models, the primary storage drive contains a section called Job Storage which is a user-visible filesystem where stored print, stored copy, and stored received faxes are stored/held.
+On A3 MFP models, this Job Storage section is contained on the secondary storage drive as opposed to the primary storage drive.

+If the storage drive that contains the Job Storage section is eMMC storage, all jobs in Job Storage are automatically deleted when the HCD is powered off.
+If the storage drive that contains the Job Storage section is disk-based, self-encrypting drive, all jobs in Job Storage are automatically persisted across power cycles except Personal Jobs, which are a type of stored print job.
 Personal Jobs can be persisted across power cycles or deleted depending on the how the administrator configures the TOE.
-(Job types are discussed in section 1.5..2.1.)
+(Job types are discussed in section 1.5.5.2.1)